State trade fact sheets - Oklahoma

 The Canadian Detachment at Tinker includes more than 40 members who work as part of the U.S. Air Force 552nd Air Control Wing (ACW) to operate a fleet of E-3 Sentry Airborne Warning and Control System (AWACS) aircraft.
 These aircraft deploy as “eyes in the sky” in missions around the world.
 The Canadian Detachment has participated in every major deployment of the 552nd ACW.
 They even added Canadian flavor to their own nickname: “Eh-WACS.”

 Coreslab Lays Strong Foundations in Oklahoma

-Headquartered in Hamilton, Ontario, precast concrete manufacturing company Coreslab Structures Inc. makes both structural and architectural precast concrete products in plants located throughout the southern United States.
-The company operates a PCI Certified Plant in Tulsa that produces high quality bridge members and structural commercial products.
-The company has also invested in developing its Oklahoma City location into a state-of-the-art batch plant that allows Coreslab to batch more cubic yards of concrete per minute than any other concrete manufacturing facility in Oklahoma.
-Coreslab has built dozens of structures that are compliant with the criteria of FEMA and ICC500 – the standards that govern storm shelters, including two shelters built at a high school in Moore, Oklahoma, which was hit in 2013 with an EF5 tornado.
+Headquartered in Hamilton, Ontario, Coreslab Structures Inc. makes both structural and architectural precast concrete products in plants located throughout the southern U.S. The company operates a PCI Certified Plant in Tulsa that produces high quality bridge members and structural commercial products.
+The company has also invested in developing its Oklahoma City location into a state-of-the-art batch plant that allows Coreslab to batch more cubic yards of concrete per minute than any other facility in Oklahoma.
+Coreslab has built dozens of structures that are compliant with the criteria of FEMA and ICC500 — the standards that govern storm shelters, including two shelters built at a high school in Moore, Oklahoma, which was hit in 2013 with an EF5 tornado.